harrycresswell/harry/site/content/page/about.md

 ## Where to go next

-If you’re interested in building design systems in Sketch, [I write about my process on Medium](https://medium.com/@harrycresswell).
+To learn about building design systems in Sketch, [I write about my process on Medium](https://medium.com/@harrycresswell).

 If you’re interested in [working with me](/how/), you might like to read about a few possible ways we can work together.

-You can find my full résumé on [LinkedIn](https://uk.linkedin.com/in/harrycresswell ).
+You can read [my full résumé](/résumé/) or find me on [LinkedIn](https://uk.linkedin.com/in/harrycresswell ) if you prefer.

- Hit me up on [Twitter](https://twitter.com/harrycresswell) if you have questions or just want to say hi.

 ## Let's keep in touch

-If you'd like to keep in touch leave your email address below.
+If you'd like to keep in touch please leave your email address below.
 Once a week, on a Friday morning, I send out [a brief newsletter](/newsletter/) containing a few useful tools, articles and other things worth sharing.

+Feel free to [drop me a tweet](https://twitter.com/harrycresswell) if you have any questions or just want to say hi.

-If you made it this far, thanks a lot for taking the time to check out my website.
+Thanks for taking the time to check out my website.